dhanabal-s/Design-Pattern/README.md

 ### Creational Patterns

  Creational Design Pattern Deals with the Object creation.
-It helps to solve problems in obejct creations in different situations.
+It helps to solve problems in object creations in different situations.

  #### Types of Creational Patterns